Plano Independent School District

-Plano Independent School District (PISD or Plano ISD) is an independent school district in southwestern Collin County, Texas, based in Plano.
+Plano Independent School District (PISD or Plano ISD) is an independent school district in southwestern Collin County, Texas, United States, based in Plano.

 PISD is the 18th largest school district in Texas and the 82nd largest in the United States.
 The school district serves over 50,000 students and employs approximately 3,800 faculty members spread across 73 schools and 2 special and 4 early education centers.
 PISD's operating budget was US$683.9 million as of 2021.